ethanokamura/perfectline/src/content/cpp-101/input-output.md

 You should see the result of `this is an example of how to print the number 1` where the integer 1 could be replaced by any type of variable.

-Notice how I left an empty space after `number` to allow for space infront of the integer/variable.
+Notice how I left a space after the `number` to allow for space in front of the integer/variable.

 [More on Insertion Operators](https://faculty.cs.niu.edu/~hutchins/csci241/io-op.htm)

-For getting input, we would write something along the lines of
+To get input, we would write something along the lines of

 ```cpp
 std::cin >> input;
 ```

 Where `input` is a variable.
 Note that the "extraction operators" `>>` are similar to the insertion operators except they are flipped.
-This allows us to extract the users input from the console and hold that data in the variable named `input`.
+This allows us to extract the user's input from the console and hold that data in the variable named `input`.

 Alternatively, we can put `using namespace std;` under our included libraries.
 This would negate the need for writing `std::`.
 However, this can be considered poor practice so we will not be using this for our programs.